Reading Passage 2

-Will the electric vehicle known as the Segway alter the ways that individuals get around?
-Dean Kamer, the inventor of the Segway, believes that this revolutionary vehicle will someday substitute for the bicycles and automobiles that now crowd our cities.
+Will the electric vehicle known as the Segway alter the way individuals get around?
+Dean Kamer, the inventor of the Segway, believes that this revolutionary vehicle will someday oust bicycles and automobiles that now crowd our cities.
 When he introduced the Segway in 2001, he believed it would change our lives.

 Although the Segway uses up-to-the-minute technology, it looks very ordinary.
 The metal framework of the Segway consists of a platform where an individual stands.
-Attached to the front of the platform is a tall post with handles for the driver to hold.
+Attached to the front of the platform is a tall post with handles for the driver to hold on to.
 On each side of the platform is a wide, rubber wheel.
 Except for these two wheels, there are no mechanical parts on the Segway.
 It has no engine, no brakes, no pedal power, no gears, and no steering wheel.
-Instead it uses a computer system that imitates the ability of humans to keep their balance.
+Instead, it uses a computer system that imitates the ability of humans to keep their balance.

 The Segway is powered by batteries that allow it to travel about 17 miles on one battery charge.
 It is designed for short-range, low-speed operation.
 It has three speed settings.
 The slowest is the setting for learning, with speeds of up to 6 miles per hour.
 Next is the sidewalk setting, with speeds of up to 9 miles per hour.
 The highest setting allows the driver to travel up to 12.5 miles per hour in open, flat areas.
 At all three speed settings, the Segway can go wherever a person can walk, both indoors and outdoors.

 Workers who must walk a lot in their jobs might be the primary users of Segways.
 For example, police officers could drive Segways to patrol city streets, and mail carriers could drive from house to house to deliver letters and packages.
-Farmers could quickly inspect distant fields and barns, and rangers, or parks.
+Farmers could quickly inspect distant fields and barns.
 Security guards could protect neighbourhoods or large buildings.